 Jumbo Loans

-A jumbo loan is a type of mortgage loan that exceeds the limits set by the Federal Housing Finance Agency (FHFA) for conforming loans.
-Conforming loans are mortgages that meet the guidelines set by Fannie Mae and Freddie Mac, the government-sponsored entities that purchase and securitize mortgages.
-The FHFA sets limits on the size of conforming loans, which vary by geographic location and are adjusted annually based on changes in the housing market.
-Jumbo loans are used to finance homes that exceed these limits, often for luxury or high-end properties.
-If you are considering a jumbo loan, it’s important to work with a reputable mortgage broker like Rateplicity.
+A jumbo loan is a mortgage that exceeds the limits set by the Federal Housing Finance Agency (FHFA) for conforming loans.
+Conforming loans adhere to guidelines established by Fannie Mae and Freddie Mac, the government-sponsored entities that buy and securitize mortgages.
+The FHFA determines conforming loan limits annually, which vary by geographic location and are adjusted based on housing market trends.

 Overview